tlentz/d2modmaker/README.md

    * This option enables picking the prop count for items from the counts on vanilla items
    * The count is pulled from items up to 10 levels above the item being randomized
    * The MinProps and MaxProps settings will be ignored if this is enabled
-* Adds a new randomization option: AllowDuplicateProps
+* Adds a new randomization option: AllowDupeProps
    * If this property is false (default), the same property type will not be added to an item twice (e.g. two instances of resist all)
 * Prevents two auras from being placed on the same item.
 This is bugged in the game, and one aura would not work.
 * Adds an option to specify the directory to read source Diablo 2 text files from instead of using the built-in 1.13c data.